Abolitionism in the United States: Abolitionism during and after the Revolutionary War

 States with a greater economic interest in slaves, such as New York and New Jersey, passed gradual emancipation laws.
 While some of these laws were gradual, these states enacted the first abolition laws in the entire "New World".
 In the State of New York, the enslaved population was transformed into indentured servants before being granted full emancipation in 1827.
 In other states, abolitionist legislation provided freedom only for the children of the enslaved.
 In New Jersey, slavery was not fully prohibited until the passage of the Thirteenth Amendment.

 All of the other states north of Maryland began gradual abolition of slavery between 1781 and 1804, based on the Pennsylvania model and by 1804, all the Northern states had passed laws to gradually or immediately abolish it.
 Some slaves continued in involuntary, unpaid "indentured servitude" for two more decades, and others were moved south and sold to new owners in slave states.

 Some individual slaveholders, particularly in the upper South, freed slaves, sometimes in their wills.
 Many noted they had been moved by the revolutionary ideals of the equality of men.
 The number of free blacks as a proportion of the black population in the upper South increased from less than 1 percent to nearly 10 percent between 1790 and 1810 as a result of these actions.
 Some slave owners, concerned about the increase in free blacks, which they viewed as destabilizing, freed slaves on condition that they emigrate to Africa.

-All U.S. states abolished the transatlantic slave trade by 1790.
+All U.S. states abolished the transatlantic slave trade by 1798.
 South Carolina, which had abolished the slave trade in 1787, reversed that decision in 1803.
 In the American South, freedom suits were rejected by the courts, which held that the rights in the state constitutions did not apply to African Americans.

-The federal government abolished the transatlantic slave trade in 1808, prohibited the slave trade in the District of Columbia in 1850, and made slavery unconstitutional altogether in 1865.
-This was a direct result of the Union victory in the American Civil War.
-The central issue of the war was slavery.